state.stage = "production-ready"_I design AI systems

 Three entry points, one destination: a GenAI system that does not break under production conditions.

-STATE Readiness Checklist
+STATE Readiness Quiz

-- 5-pillar self-assessment
+- 5-pillar diagnostic

 No Stack Trace